F0lak/dm_open_ref/ref/notes/ripple (filters).md

 +   filter(type=\"ripple\", \...)
 <!-- -->
 Args:
-+   x+ Horiztonal position of ripple center, relative to image center (defaults to 0)
++   x: Horiztonal position of ripple center, relative to image center (defaults to 0)
-+   y+ Vertical position of ripple center, relative to image center (defaults to 0)
++   y: Vertical position of ripple center, relative to image center (defaults to 0)
-+   size+ Maximum distortion in pixels (defaults to 1)
++   size: Maximum distortion in pixels (defaults to 1)
-+   repeat+ Wave period, in pixels (defaults to 2)
++   repeat: Wave period, in pixels (defaults to 2)
-+   radius+ Outer radius of ripple, in pixels (defaults to 0)
++   radius: Outer radius of ripple, in pixels (defaults to 0)
-+   falloff+ How quickly ripples lose strength away from the outer edge (defaults to 1)
++   falloff: How quickly ripples lose strength away from the outer edge (defaults to 1)
-+   flags+ Defaults to 0; use `WAVE_BOUNDED` to keep distortion within the image
++   flags: Defaults to 0; use `WAVE_BOUNDED` to keep distortion within the image